Cookie Run: OvenSmash: How to Build Tiger Lily Cookie (Best Setup)

 How to play Tiger Lily after Level 6

-Level 6 is the point where the character changes.
+Level 6 is where the character changes.
 Once Feral Awakening is available, Tiger Lily can stop behaving like a temporary sniper and start behaving like a mobile bruiser with ranged entry.
-The correct pattern is usually poke first, engage second, commit only when the ultimate can stay active on a real target.
+The correct pattern is poke first, engage second, commit only when the ultimate can stay active on a real target.

 The key word is controlled.
 Tiger Lily is still not a tank.
 If the enemy team is sitting on crowd control, save Tiger Dash until that threat is committed or clearly unavailable.
 Her mobility makes her hard to catch, but only if you have not already spent the movement tool at the wrong time.